ember-learn/ember-blog/content/ember-4-6-released.md

 Version 4.5 includes a number of new deprecations, a significant internal refactoring of the store architecture and several bug fixes described below.

+#### Node support

-In addition, v4.5 of Ember Data drops support for Node 12.
+v4.5 of Ember Data drops support for Node 12.
 Node 12 became end of life (it no longer receives security updates) in April 2022.

 #### Bug Fixes

 Ember Data 4.5 introduced 9 bug fixes.
+Details are in the [release notes](https://github.com/emberjs/data/releases/tag/v4.5.0).

 #### Features